NKI-AI/kosmos-documentation/docs/practices.rst

 Remember to clean up any temporary data or files when your job is finished to keep the scratch disks available for others.
 Avoid storing important training artifacts on the `/processing/` drive, as these can be deleted without warning.
 Use project data folders for persistent storage.

-The processing folders of the GPU nodes are mounted on eratosthenes in `/mnt/processing/<hostname>`, so you can inspect the folders without needing to schedule a job on a compute node.
+The processing folders of the GPU nodes are mounted on kosmos/gaia in `/mnt/processing/<hostname>`, so you can inspect the folders without needing to schedule a job on a compute node.

 Conclusion
 -----------